KwanLab/Autometa/docs/source/running-autometa.rst

 #.
 Assemble the trimmed reads.
 We recommend using MetaSPAdes which is a part of the SPAdes_ package to assemble the trimmed reads but you can use any other assembler as well.
 #.
 An optional thing to do here would be to check the quality of your assembly as well.
 This would give you a variety of assembly statistics one of which is N50 which will be useful in selecting the cutoff value during the Autometa length-filter step.
 We tend to use metaQuast_ for this (use ``--min-contig 1`` option to get an accurate N50).

+..
+TODO: SPAdes info is for python version, currently the Nextflow version assumes everything is from SPAdes.
+It's not clear how coverage is used.

 .. note::

     If you use SPAdes then Autometa can use the k-mer coverage information in the contig names.
 If you have used any other assembler, then you first have to make a coverage table.